TheNaFeR02/ExploraLocal/README.md

 ```
 ## Current setup: To run project completely local.
+npm run dev and the schema below plus the env variables in .development. will run the project locally with the database on Docker Desktop.

 - local database: Run database on Docker desktop
 - The database connection is through prisma.